Marcellis/mad-codelabs/docs/level1-task1/level1-task1.md

 <img src="assets/level1task1.gif" width="265" height="450"/><br>

-Below you will find the necessary steps to build this app.
+In this course you will find the necessary steps to build this app.
 If you encounter problems you can always check [Github](https://github.com/Marcellis/MadLevel1Task1) where you can find the whole solution.

 ## Setup a new project
-Duration: 0:10:00

 We’ll start this tutorial by creating a new Android Studio project.
-Once you have successfully downloaded and installed android studio you need to ‘Start a new Project’.
+Once you have successfully downloaded and installed Android Studio you need to ‘Start a new Project’.
 1. Select the ‘Empty Activity’.
 2. Name the application ‘MadLevel1Task1’
 3. Choose API 23